ReactiveX/rxjs/CONTRIBUTING.md

 - Success with the context, if any allowed in the operator signature
 - If an error is thrown

+### Running Unit tests
+Run all tests using `npm run test`.
+To run a specific test, run `npm run test_single -- spec/**/throttleTime-spec.ts` and replace `throttleTime` with the name of the file you want to run the tests of.

 ### CI Tests
 - Using [Travis](https://travis-ci.org/) on your forked version of RxJS will allow running CI tests on that fork before submitting a PR to master
  - Simply create a `Travis` account and add your fork as a new project